emily-wells/emily-wells.github.io/contact.md

 ---
 # Thank you for your time !

-## If you want to reach out to me, or check any of the really cool things I do online, use the following links
+## If you want to reach out to me, use the following links

 <div class="sidenav">
     <a href='/'>Go back</a>